oprb/ycbvideo/README.md

 stepsize is *1*, *42:56:2* would select every other frame and *42:56:-1* would give you the frames in reverse order.
 You can provide multiple of these expressions and receive the frames in the order of your expressions.
-Have a look at the section [Expressions](#expressions-in-detail) or the documentation for the `YCBVideoLoader.frames()` method for more ways and examples of how to specify the frames you're interested in.
+Have a look at the section [Expressions](#expressions-in-detail) or the documentation for the `Loader.frames()` method for more ways and examples of how to specify the frames you're interested in.

 The `data_syn` directory is also handled as a frame sequence, *\*/42* therefore would also include the 42th frame from the `data_syn` frame sequence.
 Leaving exactly this one out can be achieved